MIT affiliates named 2024 Schmidt Futures AI2050 Fellows

-The Research Initiative on Combatting Systemic Racism aims to launch and coordinate cross-disciplinary research on how to identify and overcome racially discriminatory processes across a range of American institutions and policy domains.
+The IDSS Initiative on Combatting Systemic Racism (ICSR) launches and coordinates cross-disciplinary MIT research aimed at identifying and overcoming racially discriminatory processes and outcomes across a range of American institutions and policy domains.
 The effort brings together faculty and researchers from all five schools and the Schwarzman College of Computing at MIT, as well as partner institutions.
 Building on the extensive social science literature on systemic racism, our focus is to use big data to develop and harness computational tools that can help effect structural and normative change towards racial equity.

 Director, SSRC